TekCreek/flutter-examples/lab-2/first/README.md

 ### Container

-Equivalent of a <div></div> tag in the HTML world; it’s a general purpose container you can use to customize painting, positioning, sizing etc.
+Equivalent of a div tag in the HTML world; it’s a general purpose container you can use to customize painting, positioning, sizing etc.

     ```dart